sebastiaanverborg/docs/source/keys.rst

 created.

 .. warning::
-	Secret keys must be stored securely as they allowing issuing of policies for which payment will be owed by the distributor
+	Your API keys carry many privileges, including allowing issuing of insurance policies for which payment will be owed by the distributor, so be sure to keep them secret!
+	Do not share your secret API keys in publicly accessible areas such GitHub, client-side code, and so forth.

 	If you are concerned about the security of one of your secret keys please contact support@kasko.io immediately and we will rotate the key